jackyjngwn/SingularityWorkshop/index.md

 <br>
 ### Default invocation (`run`)
-Similar to the `CMD` rule for Docker containers, a singularity container contains a `%runscript%` section, which is run whenever a container is launched with `run`.
+Similar to the `CMD` rule for docker containers, a singularity container contains a `%runscript%` section, which is run whenever a container is launched with `run`.

 <br>
 # Building Containers